cider-dft/CiderPress/docs/workflows/models.rst

    derivatives with respect to every raw input.

 Evaluation representation
-   A mapped kernel can evaluate control-point RBFs directly or use a fitted spline or neural representation.
+   A mapped kernel can evaluate the Gaussian process predictive mean directly or use a fitted spline or neural network representation.
 The evaluator type is stored in the model file.

 Functional metadata